umicom-foundation/Bits2Banking/README.md

 - Background in energy, fintech, and open-source advocacy (RISC-V, Linux, free software).
 - Founder of the Umicom Foundation, which promotes **education, relief, and technology** projects.

-I started Bits to Banking to make computing and finance approachable for all learners, and to channel learning into **real help for people under siege and suffering**.
+I started Bits to Banking to make computing and finance accessible to all learners, and to channel learning into **real help for people in need**.

 ---